diogotcorreia/master-thesis/docs/content/ch03-method.typ

 each project's dependencies during analysis.
-While taking dependencies into account should, in theory, increase the accuracy and scope of the taint analysis, it comes with a trade off in complexity and execution time.
+While taking dependencies into account should, in theory, increase the accuracy and scope of the taint analysis, it comes with a trade-off in complexity and execution time.
 There are also significant challenges that need to be overcome regarding the installation of those dependencies, as the Python ecosystem is quite fragmented when it comes to